jason-neal/spectrum_overload/docs/index.rst

 .. toctree::
    :maxdepth: 2

-.. automodule:: spectrum
+.. automodule:: spectrum_overload

 Spectrum Class
 ==============

 A python class to contain a spectrum.
 The operators have been overloaded so that you can easily combine spectra.

-.. autoclass:: spectrum.Spectrum
+.. autoclass:: spectrum_overload.Spectrum
    :members:

 Indices and tables